MapsPeople/docs/src/cms/index.md

 * **Solution Details** - A "behind-the-scenes" page, where you administrate things such as Categories, Types, Visibility, etc.
   * **Types** - Defines "types" of Locations.
 Types work as specific identifiers for a group of Locations such as "Canteen", "Bathroom", etc.
   * **Categories** - Categories are a way to group or organize Locations for easier searching in your application.
 Categories can be used to group Locations in bundles regardless of their Type.
 The Types "Male Bathroom" and "Female Bathroom" might both belong to the Category "Toilets".
-  * **Type Visibility** - Define the zoom levels for which each type will appear on the map.
+  * **Type Visibility** - Defines the Zoom Levels for which the Locations of each Type will appear on the Map.
   * **Buildings** - A list of the buildings present in your venue.
   * **Venues** - A list of venues present in your solution.
   * **Export Map** - Generates a high-resolution image of your map, suitable for, for example, printing.